top of page

 Ecologist.
 Researcher.
 Educator.

-In fall 2022 I joined Dr. Rem Moll's Wildlife Modeling and Management lab as a PhD student.
-My work focuses on investigating the community ecology of carnivores and their prey across gradients of urbanization and anthropogenic influence and I am supported by the National Science Foundation Graduate Research Fellowship Program (GRFP).
-I previously worked as a Term Affiliate Faculty Member at Regis University in the Biology and Environmental Science Departments and as a Behavioral Research Associate at Denver Zoo.
-Please see the related pages on this site for more specific information.
+I previously worked as a full-time, term Affiliate Faculty Member at Regis University in the Biology and Environmental Science Departments and as a Behavioral Research Associate at Denver Zoo.
+Please see the pages on this site for more specific information.

 bottom of page